lowthermensshed/lowthermensshed.github.io/_posts/2023-06-23-last-meeting-and-next-meeting.md

 LOWTHER & DISTRICT
 Men’s Shed

-Hi shedders firstly sorry the late update on our meeting held 9th June have been on holiday.
+Hi shedders firstly sorry the late update on our meeting held 9th June, I have been on holiday.

 Minutes of meeting held at Lowther Hill 9th June 2023